Inside the NFL: 1978–2001

-End of the Dawson–Buoniconti era
+2001–2006

 After the 2001 NFL season, Len Dawson and Nick Buoniconti retired from the show.
-From 2002–2007 seasons, the show was hosted by Bob Costas with former players Dan Marino, Cris Collinsworth, and Cris Carter serving as co-hosts.
-Bob Costas acknowledged this change in the season's first episode and paid tribute to the former hosts, saying they paved the way for the show to succeed.
+From the 2002–2007 seasons, the show was hosted by Bob Costas with former players Dan Marino, Cris Collinsworth, and Cris Carter serving as co-hosts.
+Bob Costas acknowledged this change in the season's first episode and paid tribute to the former hosts.
 In addition to the change in hosts, Inside the NFL also featured segments featuring comics such as George Lopez, Jim Florentine, Lewis Black and Wanda Sykes.

 During the last three weeks of the 2005 NFL season, Real Sports host Bryant Gumbel filled in for Bob Costas.
 Costas was unavailable because he was in Turin, Italy preparing to cover the 2006 Winter Olympics for NBC.

-In a special 30th anniversary episode that aired in December 2006, Len Dawson and Nick Buoniconti were invited back to co-host the show.
+In a special 30th anniversary episode that aired in December 2006, Len Dawson and Nick Buoniconti returned to co-host the show.